smilebasti/npmGrafStats/README.md

 ## start docker on the same host where nginx proxy manger runs
 - Set Directory to NPM logs and to the GeoLite2-City.mmdb
 - Set Influx settings
-- Set HOME_IPS to your External/Public IP
+- Set HOME_IPS to your External/Public IP + the Port
   - if multiple external IP Addresses separated them with \|
 ```
 docker run --name npmgraf -it -d